MoveOnOrg/actionkit-templates/README.md

    pip install actionkit-templates

-Please note that this package requires the version of Django used on ActionKit production, so use a virtualenv if you develop using Django on your computer so it doesn't change your local version.
+Please note that this package installs the version of Django used on ActionKit production, so use a virtualenv if you develop using Django on your computer so it doesn't change your local version.

 Environment